CESNET/ipfixcol2/README.rst

 IPFIXcol2
 ===========

-IPFIXcol is a flexible, high-performance IPFIX flow data collector designed to be extensible by plugins.
+IPFIXcol2 is a flexible, high-performance NetFlow v5/v9 and IPFIX flow data collector designed to be extensible by plugins.
 The second generation of the collector includes many design and performance enhancements compared to the original `IPFIXcol <https://github.com/CESNET/ipfixcol/>`_.

 .. image:: doc/main_img.svg